Windows 8 RT

 Networking

-Windows RT offered strong wireless networking capabilities optimized for mobile and tablet usage.
+Windows RT offered strong wireless networking capabilities optimized for mobile and tablet use.

 Built‑In Networking Features